 HCO Fixed-Loss Amounts

-- Fixed-loss amount for standard federal payment rate cases is the amount allowing yearly projected total HCO payments to equal 7.975% of the total LTCH PPS standard federal payment rate payments estimated for that year (full MS-LTC-DRG payments or adjusted SSO amount plus HCO payments).
+The fixed-loss amount for standard federal payment rate cases is the amount allowing yearly projected total HCO payments to equal 7.975% of the total LTCH PPS standard federal payment rate payments estimated for that year (full MS-LTC-DRG payments or adjusted SSO amount plus HCO payments).

-- MACs estimate a case’s cost by multiplying the Medicare-covered charges by the LTCH’s overall CCR, based on the most recently settled or tentatively settled cost report.
+MACs estimate a case’s cost by multiplying the Medicare-covered charges by the LTCH’s overall CCR, based on the most recently settled or tentatively settled cost report.

-- These CCR revisions or determinations may also apply:
+These CCR revisions or determinations may also apply:

-- MACs annually assign the statewide average CCR to LTCHs with CCRs above the maximum ceiling.
+- MACs annually assign the statewide average CCR to LTCHs with CCRs above the maximum ceiling

-- MACs use an LTCH’s actual CCR rather than the statewide average LTCH CCR with CCRs below the minimum floor.
+- MACs use an LTCH’s actual CCR rather than the statewide average LTCH CCR with CCRs below the minimum floor

 Interrupted Stay

-There are 2 types of interrupted stays:
+The 2 types of interrupted stays are:

-- 3-day or less
+- 3 days or less

-- Greater than 3-day
+- Greater than 3 days

 3-Day or Less Interruption Example

-- If an LTCH discharges a patient on September 2, the 3-day or less interrupted stay policy determines payment if the LTCH readmits the patient to the same LTCH on September 2, 3, or 4
+If an LTCH discharges a patient on September 2, the 3-day or less interrupted stay policy determines payment if the LTCH readmits the patient to the same LTCH on September 2, 3, or 4.

-- If an LTCH discharges a patient and readmits them to the same LTCH within 3 days, the patient may:
+If an LTCH discharges a patient and readmits them to the same LTCH within 3 days, the patient may:

-- If a patient gets tests or procedures during a 3-day interruption and the LTCH pays the provider under arrangements, the total patient day count includes all interrupted days
+- Get outpatient or inpatient tests, treatment, or care at an inpatient acute care hospital, IRF, SNF, or swing bed.
+Outpatient or inpatient care during interruption is part of a single LTCH care episode and bundled into the LTCH payment.
+If a patient gets tests or procedures during a 3-day interruption and the LTCH pays the provider under arrangements, the total patient day count includes all interrupted days.

-- However, if the patient gets care during an interruption that the LTCH pays for under arrangements, the LTCH uses all interruption days in that patient’s LOS
+- Have an intervening patient stay at home for up to 3 days with no tests, treatment, or care.
+If the patient doesn’t get care during the 3-day interruption, the LTCH can’t use days away in the total LOS.
+However, if the patient gets care during an interruption the LTCH pays for under arrangements, the LTCH uses all interruption days in that patient’s LOS.

 Greater Than 3-Day Interruption Example